 That could entail holding regular cross-team talks to discuss client feedback or requesting that members of various teams occasionally listen in on customer calls.
 For your team to continue putting the client’s needs first in all they do, each member needs to understand the customer’s pain.

-- Improve KPIs and customer support results
+- Improve KPIs and customer support results.

-The support team is also able to take their time and become adept at dealing with the clients by knowing how your customer base will most likely contact you for support.
+The support team can also take their time and become adept at dealing with the clients by knowing how your customer base will most likely contact you for support.Â

 - Connect CRM and customer support tools.